 That’s when I came to an EARTH-SHATTERING realization.
 Actually, she did it for me.
 She told me that healthcare sucked everywhere.
 She said we both knew that that wasn’t going to get any better.

 Then she asked me a question.

 “The job is going to suck wherever you go.
-Why don’t you just do what you love?”
+Why don’t you just stay in nursing and do what you love?”